 Measure E-2.3 – Install Solar Photovoltaics in Existing Homes

-Measure E-2.4 – Increase Use of Renewable Electricity for County Operations
+Measure E-2.4 – Increase Use of On-Site Renewable Electricity Generation for County Operations